hugorbarbosa/cpp-coding-style-guide/README.md

 ### My C++ coding style guide

 This document describes my personal C++ coding style guide, reflecting my preferences and practices.
-It is not meant to be exhaustive and its focus is *not* on how to use C++ effectively, for that I highly recommend exploring the [C++ Core Guidelines][ref-cpp-core-guidelines], which is an excellent resource for mastering modern C++ practices and writing clean and efficient code.
-Instead, this guide highlights some conventions I follow in my C++ projects regarding coding layout style, naming conventions, indentation, etc.
+It is not meant to be exhaustive and its focus is *not* on how to use C++ effectively.
+Instead, this guide highlights some conventions I follow in my C++ projects regarding coding layout style, naming conventions, indentation, etc. Nevertheless, some best practices are included as well in this guide as a reference.

 Please note that this coding style guide may not be suitable for every project and should be adapted as needed to meet specific project requirements.
 It just contains my preferences and conventions that I try to follow in my personal projects and in projects without any established coding standard/style.